 SPIN’s mission is to provide the highest quality people-first services and supports for children and adults with intellectual, developmental, and autism spectrum disabilities so that each may achieve and enjoy a life of possibilities.
 SPIN’s mission-driven programs demonstrate these expectant values of hope, possibility, and choice, supported by the four pillars of Person-First Culture, Professionalism, Productivity, and Performance Excellence, the standard to which all employees are held accountable.

-The AAPIC Internship will be a 12-month, 40 hour/week internship within SPIN’s Out-patient Mental Health Clinic and Autism Center for Excellence.
-The intern will typically work Monday-Friday, and will be assigned to work two evenings per week until 7:30 p.m.
+The Internship will be within SPIN’s Outpatient Mental Health Clinic and Autism Center for Excellence.
+The intern will work Monday-Thursday, and will be assigned to work two evenings per week until 7:30 p.m.
 The primary responsibilities of the intern will be to complete the following responsibilities under the supervision of a licensed psychologist:

 - Complete intakes with a variety of patients and in conjunction with the clinical supervisor assign diagnoses and make preliminary recommendations for treatment services.